kdaglas/fast/README.md

 - Register a customer
 - Login a customer who already has an account
+- Enable a customer view the available meals
 - Enable a customer to make an order
 - Enable a customer to view contents of their order
-- Enable a customer to view all orders made
 - Enable a customer to view a history of the ordered meals
-- Enable a customer to update, modify or change an order

 - Login an admin who is the super user
+- Enable an admin to update, modify or change an order
-- Enable an admin to get and view the menu of the meals
+- Enable an admin to get and view all orders made
-- Enable an admin to a food option to the menu
+- Enable an admin to a add a food option to the menu

 ### Getting Started